thehig/dnd/HOMERULES.md

 - When measuring distance in 3D, count the horizontal distance and the vertical distance separately and use the larger of the two (rather than trying to calculate a hypotenuse)

+- In order to preserve some of the adventure/exploration mechanics, the Goodberry spell requires and consumes the material component

 ---

 ### More Difficult Identification (DMG136)